sizovs/sizovs.github.io/_posts/2019-03-21-the-best-developer-conferences.md

 ![Conference](/images/the_principal_logo.png)

 If you find conferences too noizy and theoretical, consider this 2-day masterclass for experienced developers.
 The course takes your technical skills and put them on steroids.
 You will learn secrets of good engineering practices and development processes, as well as improve communication, teamwork, mentoring and interviewing skills.
-The goal of this course is to make you a great senior dev or a team lead.
+The goal of this course is to make you a great senior developer or a team lead.

 <br>
 [Register](https://principal.dev){: .button }